Satishganiyada/nextjs-application/README.md

 Make sure you have the following installed:

 - Node.js (v16 or newer preferred)
-- npm / yarn / pnpm
+- npm
-- Docker (if you plan to containerize)
+- Docker
-- Kubernetes / `kubectl` (optional, for deployment)
+- Kubernetes / minikube (for deployment)

 ### Clone the repository